poltextlab/Cost-efficient-use-of-BERT-in-emotion-classification/README.md

 ## Usage
 The input is needed in a tsv file, containing two necessary columns: "text" for the text itself, and "topik" for the numeric category labels.
 The code provides a JSON file for the results compiled in a dictionary, and another one for the optimized parameters.

 The code and approach are still under refinement.
-It was prepared to run in a GPU-supported CUDA environment, but another (classless) version is provided for easy usage and debugging in a free Google Colab GPU-supported notebook.
+It was prepared to run in a GPU-supported CUDA environment.
+A notebook version is provided for easy usage and debugging in a free Google Colab GPU-supported notebook.
 Minor modifications might be needed to adapt to own directory and data structure.

 ## Packages required:
 pandas, torch, transformers, numpy, json, sklearn, google.drive (optional)